techahold/Rclone-Map-Drive/readme.md

 2. cd to directory the script is located.
 3. Type `.\RcloneMapDrive.ps1`
 4. The setup file directory will open automatically.
-5. Run `Setup Techahold Map Drive` Rclone config will launch, and create a file which will be copied to your users startup folder.
+5. Run `Setup Sharepoint Map Drive` Rclone config will launch, and create a file which will be copied to your users startup folder.
 6. Connect Rclone to cloud platform by selecting relevant options.
 Default settings are fine in most cases Specific config details on https://rclone.org/.
 The Config is fixed to a remote name of "Sharepoint".
-7. Once configured, run `Techahold Map Drive for $Username` to mount drive
+7. Once configured, run `Sharepoint Map Drive for $Username` to mount drive

 ### Custom Install
 `$rclonedir` specifies where Rclone installs.
 This is called numerous times and a holding directory is created to store the installer files during installation.</br>
-`$RemoteName` defines which remote service it is connecting to.
+`$RemoteName` defines which remote service it is connecting to (this is currently set to Sharepoint).
 This can be changed safely without impacting any functions for customer specific customisation etc.</br>
 `$MapDriveName` is the name the drive will be listed as in File Explorer.</br>